There are several ways to backup Hookmark data and restore it on the same or different Macs.

 Zipping and unzipping Hookmark’s library folder

-Accessing link targets after restoring from a backup
+Accessing files by their links after restoring from a backup

 After you restore your Hookmark data, in order for Hookmark (or any other app) to be able to reach the target of any link, its target must be reachable from the target Mac.
 For example, if you have links to OmniFocus tasks, those links will only be reachable if OmniFocus is installed on the target Mac and the same OmniFocus database is available there too.
 So you will need to restore those targets, too, if you want to continue to be able to access them with Hookmark.